Exxon Mobil, Chevron earnings miss Wall Street expectations

 Exxon earned 92 cents per share, while analysts expected earnings of $1.27 per share, according to Thomson Reuters I/B/E/S.

-At Chevron, oil production rose 2 percent and profit spiked, but higher expenses surprised Wall Street.
+At Chevron, oil production rose 2 percent and profit spiked, but higher corporate expenses surprised Wall Street.
+Still, the company announced a $3 billion stock buyback program, long awaited by Wall Street.

+“We believe annual share repurchases of $3 billion can be sustained over most reasonable price scenarios,” Chevron Chief Financial Officer Pat Yarrington told investors on a conference call.

 Chevron earned $1.78 per share, while analysts expected $2.09 per share, according to Thomson Reuters I/B/E/S.

-Royal Dutch Shell, a key rival, posted second quarter profit on Thursday far below forecasts due in part to weakness in its refining, trading and marketing division.
+Royal Dutch Shell, a key rival, posted second-quarter profit on Thursday far below forecasts due in part to weakness in refining.

 British oil major BP Plc is set to report quarterly results next week.
-BP on Thursday agreed to buy U.S. shale oil and gas assets from global miner BHP Billiton for $10.5 billion, expanding its footprint in onshore basins in its biggest deal in nearly 20 years.
+On Thursday it agreed to buy U.S. shale oil and gas assets from global miner BHP Billiton for $10.5 billion.